 Fellowships may provide a stipend, and/or fees and tuition, to support the living and educational expenses of graduate study.
 If you apply for fellowship support, your application will be judged competitively on the basis of the quality of your previous academic work, on the evidence of your ability to do research and other accomplishments, and on your promise of becoming a productive scholar.
 Credential program applicants will be evaluated based on their potential to be successful educators in California schools.

-You may also want to apply for need-based financial aid, which requires a separate application.
-Instructions can be found online at the website for Berkeley's Student Financial Aid Office and click on "Graduate Award Guide."
+You may also want to apply separately for need-based financial aid.
+For information and instructions, visit the website for Berkeley's Student Financial Aid Office and click on "Graduate Award Guide."

 How to Apply for Fellowships